netmeld/netmeld/datalake/common/README.md

 DESCRIPTION
 ===========

-This provides most of the core functionality for the Netmeld Datalake module to leverage.
+This provides a library containing the core functionality for the module to leverage.
 Common functions and capabilities are pooled into this library to enable consistent behaviour for module tools and quicker tool development.

 HANDLER FUNDAMENTALS
 ====================